lachrist/bercow/README.md

       First argument: relative path of the target file.
       Second argument: relative path of the test file.
       Example: "npx c8 --include $1 -- node $2"
+  --stdio
+      What to do with the command's stdio
+      Default: "inherit"
+  --timeout
+      The number of millisecond before sending SIGTERM to the command.
+      One second later, SIGKILL will be send.
+      Default: 0 (no timeout)
   --target
-      Path to the root directory from which to start testing files.
+      The root directory from which to start exploring.
       Default: "."
-  --replace-regexp-body
-      The body of a regular expression to extract parts from target file.
-      Default: "^(.*)\.([a-z])$"
-  --replace-regexp-flags
-      The flags of a regular expression to extract parts from target file,
-      Default: "u"
-  --replace-template
-      The template to replace the parts of the target file.
-      Default: "$1.test.$2"
   --layout-filename
       The name of the file indicating test layout.
       Default: ".test.list"
-  --memoization-filename
+  --memoization-path
-      The name of the file to store memoization data.
+      The path to the file for reading and writing memoization data.
       Default: ".turtle.json"
+  --layout
+      Use a predefined layout: ["alongside","separated"].
+      This option overrides the '--format' and '--filter' options.
+  --format-regexp
+      A regular expression to decompose the parts of a target's relative path.
+  --format-regexp-flags
+      The flags to use for --format-regexp
+      Default: "u"
+  --format-template
+      The template string to format the parts of the target file.
+  --filter-regexp
+      Regular expression to indicate whether a file should be tested when no layout file is present in the directory.
+      Default: "^[^.]"
+  --filter-regexp-flags
+      The flags to use for --filter-regexp.
+      Default: "u
   --no-memoization
       Disable memoization.
   --help